-- Changes in the credit quality of the borrower or instrument, primarily reflected in changes in internal / external risk ratings; - Changes in forward-looking macroeconomic conditions, specifically the macroeconomic variables to which the models are calibrated, which are those most closely correlated with credit losses in the relevant portfolio; - Changes to the value of the underlying collateral held; - Changes in scenario design and the weights assigned to each scenario; and - Transfers between stages, which can be triggered by changes to any of the above inputs.
+- Changes in the credit quality of the borrower or instrument, primarily reflected in changes in internal / external risk ratings; - Changes in forward-looking macroeconomic conditions, specifically the macroeconomic variables to which the models are calibrated, which are those most closely correlated with credit losses in the relevant BBK portfolio as well as overall Bahrain credit portfolio; - Changes to the value of the underlying collateral held impacting the Loss Given Default; - Changes in scenario design and the weights assigned to each scenario; and - Transfers between stages, which can be triggered by changes in the credit quality of the borrower or instrument or any restructuring of the exposures.

-The economic environment remains uncertain and future impairment changes may be subject to further volatility (including from changes to macroeconomic forecasts) depending on the longevity of the COVID-19 pandemic and related containment measures, as well as the longer term effectiveness of support measures from central banks, government and other institutions.
-Considering the current scenario, the Group has applied overlays on the ECL estimates based on internal stress testing analysis (alongside management judgments).
-While estimating the overlays, considerations were given to potential severity and duration of the economic shock, including the mitigating effects of government support actions, as well the potential trajectory of the subsequent recovery.
-The Group also considered the likely differential impacts on portfolio and sector classes, including pronouncements from different regulatory bodies regarding IFRS 9 application in the context of COVID-19.
+Being cognizant of the fact that the economic environment remains uncertain and future impairment changes may be subject to further volatility (including from changes to macroeconomic forecasts) depending on the longevity of the COVID-19 pandemic and related containment measures, as well as the longer term effectiveness of support measures from central banks, government and other institutions, the Group has updated the PD methodology to be able to effectively capture the situation of support measures amidst changed macro factors.
+The Group has also considered the adequacy of the ECL estimates vis-à-vis potential requirements in future based on internal stress testing analysis.